 All CEU credits must be approved in advance by the Interpreter Program Administrator.
-Requests for approval must be submitted at least 30 days before the scheduled event.
-Interpreters must request approval by completing a CEU Approval Request Form on this page.
+Generally, requests for approval must be submitted at least 30 days before the scheduled event.

 What information do I submit for approval?

 - Description of the event or activity, including faculty and content information

 - Copy of promotional materials, including the website address for the event

 - Copy of outline or syllabus if the event is an academic course offered by an accredited college or university